IndigoWizard/wildfire-burn-severity/README.md

 ])
 ```

 Your Area Of Study (AOS) **must** be a polygon geometry, not a polyline or a single point as you are studying a specific surface area affected by wildfires.
-Avoid water surfaces.
+Avoid water surfaces for more accurate results.

 #### Credit